a6yusuf/colorGame/Readme.txt

-This is just a readme file.
-It's about a color game I made in a project.
+This is a color game I made in a project.